 Measuring Customer Retention and Key Metrics

 Attrition rate compliments retention rate.
-For example, if a company has a 20% attrition rate, it has an 80% retention rate.
-Companies’ attrition rates can be defined by the percentage of customers the company has lost over a given period.
+For example, a company with a 20% attrition rate has an 80% retention rate.
+Companies’ attrition rates can be defined by the percentage of customers the company has lost over a period.

 Specifically, companies can determine retention rate by using a simple customer retention rate formula: Retention rate = ((CE-CN)/CS))100.
-CE = number of customers at end of period, CN = number of new customers acquired during period, and CS = number of customers at start of period.
+CE = the number of customers at the end of the period, CN = the number of new customers acquired during the period, and CS = the number of customers at the start of the period.
 At first glance, the formula may look complicated, but it’s not too difficult once you start using it.
-For example, if you start the given period with 200 customers and lose 20 customers but gained 40 customers, at the end of the period you have 220 customers.
+For example, if you start the given period with 200 customers and lose 20 customers but gained 40 customers, at the end of the period, you have 220 customers.
 220-40 = 180.
 180/200 = 0.9, and 0.9 x 100 = 90.
 The retention rate for the given period was 90%.
 It is beneficial to track retention rates so companies can put their customer retention metrics into perspective and measure results over time.

-Our Intelligent Engagement Platform, which goes beyond the capabilities of a standard CDP, is loaded with features to gives users the insight and engagements they need to retain their customer base.
+The NGDATA Intelligent Engagement Platform, which goes beyond the capabilities of a standard CDP, is loaded with features to give users the insight and engagements they need to retain their customer base.
 See how our Intelligent Engagement Platform can help your business.

 Looking for even more information on customer retention?
 Check out these articles and resources: